 2. Knowledge Graph (Graph Store) - Relationship modeling between coding concepts and entities

-3. Session & Metadata (SQLite Database) - Operational data and conversation history
+3. Session & Metadata (SQLite and Postgres Database) - Operational data and conversation history

 For detailed information about each memory component, including architecture, configuration options, and use cases, please refer to the Memory Overview page.